PouyaPouryaie/basicFeaturesForSpringProject/index.md

 ### dataSource feature
 1 - choose between use simpleDataSource or HikariCp datasource <br>
-2 - you can customize properties for dataSource in application.properties
+2 - you can customize properties for dataSource in application.properties 3 - you can define batch config for use execute batch for update and insert to db

 ### database password generator
 if you want to use encrypt password in config file for access database, you must follow below statement. <br>